edrick001/kev-package-service/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'id.co.bca.spring.package' is invalid and this project uses 'com.example.demo' instead.
+* The original package name 'id.co.bca.spring.kev-package-service' is invalid and this project uses 'id.co.bca.spring.kevpackageservice' instead.

 # Getting Started